Cytoid/Cytoid/README.md

 ## Getting Started (For Developers)

 This project is developed in [Unity](https://unity3d.com/).
 A rough decision in fact, but comparing to [libgdx](https://libgdx.badlogicgames.com/) which I used in my previous [Cytus simulator project](https://github.com/TigerHix/Pulmusic), Unity allows me to iterate the development process much faster for [many reasons](https://gamedev.stackexchange.com/a/8133).
-The downside is Unity does not work great when it comes to version control and team collaboration, and [Github for Unity](https://unity.github.com/) does not seem to work well by now.
+The downside is Unity does not work great when it comes to version control and team collaboration, and [GitHub for Unity](https://unity.github.com/) does not seem to work well by now.
 If you want to contribute in this project, shoot me an e-mail or open an issue so we can get things started.

 As of latest version, Cytoid requires following paid/free assets in the project in order to build: